 Don’t Forget the Big Picture

 Sometimes digging deep into data and numbers can cloud the overall objective of our digital marketing campaigns.
 Although digital marketing can be very technical and data-driven, we’re still marketing to people who act emotionally and sometimes inconsistently.
-Keeping the big picture and your consumers in mind will help you not only to understand the metrics more holistically, but allow you to keep improving.
+Keeping the big marketing management picture and your consumers in mind will help you not only to understand the metrics more holistically but allow you to keep improving.

 Reporting & Sharing Data to Stakeholders

 Whether your stakeholders are your clients, boss, team members or all three, there are a few best practices you want to put into place when sharing results and data on your digital marketing campaigns.
-Sending over charts and jargon they don’t understand, or isn’t relevant to them, won’t prove the worth of your campaigns.
+Sending over charts and jargon they don’t understand or aren’t relevant to them, won’t prove the worth of your campaigns.

 1. Identify the KPIs, Support them with Metrics